 Longfellow Wayside Inn, MA (The spirit of Jerusha Howe is the hostess of this inn while she waits for her British beloved who said he would return to her but was unable to do so).

 Westover Plantation House, VA (Evelyn Byrd fell in love with a British gentleman.
 Her father suspected the gentleman’s intentions and forbade the marriage.
 Evelyn’s heart was permanently broken.
 Instead of marrying, she strove to be the ultimate hostess of the plantation house and found a fulfillment that helped her put her broken heart aside.
-She still is taking care of the spirits who reside there and the living as well; perhaps waiting to see if her beloved will come in spirit form).
+She is still taking care of the spirits who reside there and the living as well; perhaps waiting to see if her beloved will come back in spirit form).

 Kahler Grand Hotel, MN (The spirit of a violently murdered woman still tries to find some peace remembering all the great times she had here; trying to make up for her horrible end).

-Monmouth, Plantation, MS (The spirit of General John Quitman finds peace from his anger at his poisoning and how his mansion was allowed to deteriorate.
+Monmouth, Plantation, MS (The spirit of General John Quitman finds relief from his anger at his poisoning and how his mansion was allowed to deteriorate.
 He helps the new owners run their bed and breakfast, while enjoying the restored mansion).

-Captain Benson Bailey House Museum, NE (The spirit of Captain Bailey finds some peace by staying in the family’s forever home, trying resolve his anger at himself for not figuring out that it was his neighbor who poisoned both his wife and himself).
+Captain Benson Bailey House Museum, NE (The spirit of Captain Bailey finds some peace by staying in the family’s forever home, while trying to resolve his anger at himself for not figuring out that it was his neighbor who poisoned both his wife and himself).

 Faith wanders throughout the inn, enjoying this fine hotel, even as she grieves her loss, and feels restless because of her shame.
 Other spirits as well are restless because of loss and disappointment.
 All wait to see if their loved ones will visit as spirit people.